dmcd/trader-bot/README.md

 # Dennis-Day Trading Bot

-An autonomous trading bot that trades on Interactive Brokers or Gemini using Gemini 2.5 Flash for decision making.
+An autonomous trading bot that trades on Gemini(cryptocurrency exchange) using Gemini 2.5 Flash for decision making.
 It features a robust risk engine, SQLite logging, and a Streamlit dashboard for monitoring.

 ## 🚀 Getting Started